jpmorganchase/fusion/docs/download.md

 # Downloading Data with the `Fusion` Class

 The `Fusion` class provides powerful methods to retrieve your data from the Fusion Data Management Platform.
 It allows you to download datasets, convert them into Pandas DataFrames, or retrieve them as in-memory bytes objects for flexible data handling.
-The primary methods for downloading and processing data are `download()`, `to_df()`, and `to_bytes()`.
+The primary methods for downloading and processing data are `download()`, `to_df()`, `to_table()`, and `to_bytes()`.

 ---